Ivy

 immune system was not able to fight it off.

-A month or so in rescue, she is doing extremely well.
+She has done extremely well.
 Her westietude is starting to emerge.
 Her foster family is so in love with her and will most likely foster fail.

 Thank you to WestieMed for helping us so that other dogs may receive the help they need.